i3-Market-V3-Public-Repository/WRR-WebRI/README.md

 After successful login, you will be redirected to the Web-RI homepage:
 ![](public/img/readme-pictures/WEB-RI_home.png)

+### Data Transfer
+To allow Data Transfer to be working, each data provider must deploy his own Data Access instance and use its endpoint when registering a new offering (in Dataset Distribution part).

+And, each data provider must be register his data connector to allow the transfer of the data.

 ## Run in Docker
 To run WEB-RI as docker, first you must define the following environment variables in docker-compose.yml file:
 ````yaml